How to Divest

 An Israeli real estate, construction, and development company that builds housing and commercial projects in the occupied Palestinian territory.

-A Canadian data broker and information services provider that provides systems and databases to the US immigration authorities for tracking and targeting immigrant communities
+A Canadian data broker and information services provider whose systems and databases are used by US immigration authorities to target and track immigrants.

 A German engineering company that has provided the Israeli Navy with warships and submarines